Contents

 - No warranty of source accuracy.
 Records are provided by the Association.
 Navecta is not responsible for the accuracy, completeness, or legality of source records and does not alter their substance.

 - Service provided "as is."
-Other than as expressly agreed in the Customer's Service Agreement, the service is provided without warranties to the extent permitted by law.
+The service is provided "as is" and "as available" without warranties to the extent permitted by law (except any warranty expressly stated in a Customer's executed Service Agreement).
 No internet-connected system can be guaranteed completely secure.

 Use of the service is also governed by the HOA Library Privacy Policy, which describes what is collected, how it is protected, and the controller/processor relationship between the Association and Navecta.